szaumoor/ZSTweaks/ZSTweaks/README.md

 2 points of damage for STR, DEX and CHA is underwhelming, and CHA reduction is irrelevant unless using particular mods.
 Now it reduces 4 STR and DEX, which should be a little more meaningful and more worth the level 4 slot.

-**Component 390:** Make Death Fog inflict 1d8+8 acid damage per round instead of flat 8 damage
+**Component 390:** Make Death Fog inflict 1d8+8 acid damage and optionally bypass Magic Resistance

 Improves the usability of Death Fog as a "general purpose" damage dealer instead of just a stationary lingering anti-summon spell.
 The options for acid spells are very lacking in the game anyway.
 So instead of 8 acid damage per round now it will be between 8 and 16 per round with no save.
+Optionally, magic resistance will be bypassed.
+You can undo this in the configuration file.

 **Component 400:** Make Energy Drain drain 6 levels instead of 2